On the Glasner Property of Linear Maps with Prime Entries on Tori: Proof of theorem

 Using this and replacing constants by $c_1$, we do some careful manipulation of our products and sums.

 Here we have set $I_{j, l}$ to be the term inside the square brackets, which we isolate from the outer sum to simplify some of the working.
 Further simplifying this term,

 The inequality comes from the fact that $I_{j, l}$ is real as, by matching the positive and negative $w$ terms together, we have the sum of complex numbers and their conjugates.
-Furthermore, we introduce $f_{\cdot, v}$ to represent the choice of $u$ which maximises this product.
-We now take $N \to \infty$, and as the outer terms have no dependence on $N$, it's enough for us to study the inner sum, on which we apply our Lemmas.
+Furthermore, we introduce $f_{\cdot, v}$ to represent the choice of $u$ which maximises the outer product.
+We now take $N \to \infty$, and as the outer terms have no dependence on $N$, it is enough for us to study the inner sum of (\ref{Ijl}), on which we apply our lemmas.

-Suppose for some $j, l$, we have $x_j-x_l$ containing at least one irrational entry and without loss of generality, suppose $x_j^1 - x_l^1$ is irrational.
-Then, when $w$ is non-zero, we may apply Lemma \ref{lemma2} to observe as $N \to \infty$, the $v = 1$ term of the product over $v$ converges to zero, thus the product converges to zero.
+Suppose for some $j, l$, we have $x_j-x_l$ containing at least one irrational entry and, without loss of generality, suppose the first entry $x_j^1 - x_l^1$ is irrational.
+Then, when $w$ is non-zero, we may apply lemma \ref{lemma2} to observe as $N \to \infty$, the $v = 1$ term of the product over $v$ in (\ref{Ijl}) converges to zero, thus the product converges to zero.
 If $w = 0$, the inner sum is identically one.
-It follows that $I_{j, l}$ can be bounded from above by 0 as $N \to \infty$, and thus can be ignored in this case with respect to our overarching bound on $k^2$.
+It follows $I_{j, l}$ can be bounded from above by an expression which approaches 0 as $N \to \infty$ in this case.

-Next, suppose $x_j-x_l$ only has rational entries, and let the first non-zero rational entry be written as a reduced fraction $a/b$.
-Again without loss of generality, suppose $x_j^1 - x_l^1 = a/b$.
-By applying Lemma \ref{lemma3} we observe that for any choice of $\epsilon' > 0$, there's a constant $c_2$ such that,
+Next, suppose $x_j-x_l$ only has rational entries and is non-zero, and suppose that the entry with the largest denominator when written in reduced form is $a/b$.
+Without loss of generality, we may assume $x_j^1 - x_l^1 = a/b$.
+By applying lemma \ref{lemma3} we observe that for any choice of $\epsilon' > 0$, there is a constant $c_2$ such that,